Annotation Configuration

 In this example, the @TableField(update="%s+1")

-If we perform the following update operation:
+If you execute the following update operation:

 User user = new User();user.setId(1L);user.setName("Updated Name");user.setAge(30);user.setEmail("updated@example.com");